Debt Camel

 • empty out those jars of pennies;

-• look down the back of the sofa, in all your coat pockets and check any handbags or wallets you don’t often use;
+• look down the back of the sofa, in coat pockets and any handbags or wallets you don’t often use;

-• if you have been given or bought a T-shirt which is still in its bag with the tags, return it to the shop for a refund;
+• if you have some clothes which are unworn with the tags, return it to the shop for a refund;

 • think about selling Stuff.
 A car boot sale can be quick to organise.
-Sorting through your wardrobe, photographing and describing the items to go on Ebay may take longer but you will be surprised what people do buy.
+Sorting through your wardrobe, photographing and describing the items to go on Vinted, Facebook or Ebay may take longer but you will be surprised what people do buy.

 Cut your travel costs